thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ## Verification Claims

-The following claims are part of the PSA token (and therefore still Evidence) but aim to help receivers, including relying parties, to help with the processing of the received attestation Evidence.
+The following claims are part of the PSA token (and therefore still Evidence) but aim to help receivers, including relying parties, with the processing of the received attestation Evidence.

 ### Verification Service Indicator